roolebo/tianocore.github.io/Laszlo's unkempt git guide for edk2 contributors and maintainers.md

      ```

 10. Create a file called `edk2.diff.order` somewhere outside your local
-     clone, with the following contents (removing the leading
+     clone, with the following contents:
-     whitespace):

      ```
      *.dec